MichaIng/DietPi-Docs/docs/software/camera.md

 - take an image
 - record a video
 - observe based on motion detection
-- record a video with timelapse
+- record a video with time lapse

 It consists of full control of the camera in a web based interface.